Hitman 2 (2018 video game): Plot

 47 follows Grey's trail to Romania and finds him at the asylum where he was created by Dr. Ort-Meyer.
-Grey reveals that he is also a genetically engineered clone created by Ort-Meyer, formerly known as Subject 6.
-47 recalls befriending Grey as a child, and the two vowing to take revenge on those responsible for turning them into assassins.
-Grey reveals Ort-Meyer was a member of Providence, which he says is controlled by three executive members known as the "Partners" and their second-in-command known as the "Constant".
+Grey reveals that he is also a genetically engineered clone created by Ort-Meyer, formerly known as Subject 6, and reminds 47 of their past friendship and vow to take revenge on those responsible for turning them into assassins.
+Grey reveals Ort-Meyer was a member of Providence, which he says is controlled by three executive members known as the "Partners" and their second-in-command, known as the "Constant".
 After Grey's and 47's plan to kill the Partners failed, the former managed to escape, but 47 was captured and had his memories erased.
 Grey aims to capture the Constant, who is the only person who knows the identities of the Partners.
 His only lead, however, is 47's knowledge of the identity of the first Constant from a visit to Ort-Meyer decades earlier.
 Grey reveals the item he stole in Johannesburg is an antidote that may counteract 47's memory loss.
-Diana is initially reluctant to work with Grey, arguing the ICA does not take sides, but eventually abides by 47's wish to take the antidote.
+Diana is initially reluctant to work with Grey, arguing the ICA does not take sides, but eventually abides by 47's wishes to help Grey.

 After taking the antidote, 47 recalls that the first Constant was a KGB spymaster known as Janus.
-To avoid detection by ICA and Providence, Diana files a false report implicating Janus as the Shadow Client while claiming Grey is a subordinate, giving 47 a pretext to assassinate Janus, who is living in Vermont after retiring.
-After killing Janus, 47 finds evidence that he was planning to meet the current Constant at a gala held by the "Ark Society", a plutocratic survivalist group founded by Janus during his tenure as Constant.
-After Hall locates the gala on a remote North Atlantic island, 47 travels there to capture the Constant and kill Zoe and Sophia Washington, the Ark Society's newly appointed chairwomen, who each hold a trigger for a chip that will release lethal poison into the Constant's body if he is compromised.
+To avoid detection by the ICA and Providence, Diana files a false report implicating Janus as the Shadow Client while claiming Grey is a subordinate, giving 47 a pretext to assassinate Janus, who is living in Vermont after retiring.
+During the mission to assassinate Janus as well as the head of his security detail, Nolan Cassidy (so as to avoid Cassidy contradicting the report), 47 finds evidence that he was planning to meet the current Constant at a gala held by the "Ark Society", a plutocratic survivalist group founded by Janus during his tenure as Constant.
+The Partners, believing the report, coerce a resentful Constant into injecting himself with a chip that will release lethal poison into his body if he is compromised.
+After Hall locates the gala on a remote North Atlantic island, 47 travels there to capture the Constant and kill Zoe and Sophia Washington, the Ark Society's newly appointed chairwomen, who each hold a trigger for the chip.
+After neutralizing their triggers, the team is able to abduct the Constant.